JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory

 To further examine the distributional structure of the embeddings, we project the 256-dimensional vectors into two dimensions.
 Prior to dimensionality reduction, we normalize the embeddings to unit length, thereby aligning the geometry with angular relationships.
 We then apply kernel PCA using a cosine kernel, which effectively captures these angular variations by operating on the cosine similarity matrix.
 We deliberately avoid t-SNE, as it prioritizes local clustering at the cost of distorting global geometry—misaligned with our objective of analyzing angular dispersion.
 The resulting visualization is shown in Figure~\ref{fig:question-embedding-visualize}.

 As illustrated, MMLU exhibits the widest angular dispersion among the benchmarks.
 For both the Modern BERT and Sentence-Transformer base encoders, PIQA stands out as being largely misaligned with the directions of other benchmarks.
 This is consistent with the observation in Sec.~\ref{sec:ood} that generalization from other benchmarks to PIQA is weak.
 A similar effect is observed for GSM8K, which forms a distinct cluster and remains separated from the rest.
 For ASDiv, the pattern differs across base encoders but shows the same underlying tendency: the benchmark is effectively isolated.
-This is likely because the combined model performance on ASDiv is only about 3\% accuracy, leaving the embedding with little informative signal and leading it to represent the benchmark as uniformly incorrect responses.
+This is likely because, when aggregating over all LLMs, the average accuracy on ASDiv is only about 4\%.
+As a result, the model predicts almost all LLM responses on ASDiv as incorrect.